spraakbanken/korp-frontend/doc/frontend_devel.md

   is_not": "!="
 ```

-And if the attribute has a set of values instead of a single one, but regexp should be supported, this:
+And if the attribute has a set of values instead of a single one, but regexp and affixes should be supported, this:

 ```
 opts: